 Manchester Architecture Research Group (MARG)

-Our research projects share an emphasis on the practices of design professionals and users, the processes of city-making, network dynamics, design innovations, and urban borderlands.
+Yet, across this diversity, they share an emphasis on situated knowledge and the practices of design professionals and users, the processes of city-making, network dynamics, and technical and design innovations.

 Drawing on a practice-oriented research philosophy, the work developed at MARG is unique in both the UK and the world.

 Our research projects sit within the following strands:

 - Architecture, Politics and Networks of Expertise.